richardgaywood/paydata.org/content/houserules/characters/downtime.md

 * Side Hustle and Day Job: if you have Day Job, you must spend downtime scenes working.
 	* at the 5 karma level, you have to spend one scene working.
 	* at the 10 karma level, you have to spend two scenes working, but earn a minimum 1,500 nuyen.
-	* at the 15 karma level, you have to spend four scenes working; you earn a minimum 2,500 nuyen.
+	* at the 15 karma level, you have to spend three scenes working; you earn a minimum 2,500 nuyen.

 Other qualities I think should affect these downtime rules, but I haven’t yet had a player take them so don’t have numbers at the moment:

 * Dependent: reduce scenes
 * Addiction: reduce scenes when it gets past a certain level

 ## Appendix: important acknowledgements

-I didn't realise I wanted downtime rules until I looked at [the ones from A Light In the Dark][1]… then I immediately saw that I did.
+I didn't realise I wanted downtime rules until I looked at [the ones from A Light In the Dark][1]... then I immediately saw that I did.
 A few things didn't fit though; they're optimised for a living campaign, so they're a bit too detailed in places and a bit too simple in others.

 So I wrote my own, which you can read here.